 - Self-published books are not eligible.

-- Translated books in English are eligible, as long as they are published in the United States in 2017.
+- Translated books in English are eligible, as long as they are published in the United States that year.

 - Anthologies containing work written by multiple authors are not eligible.

 - Children’s literature (picture books, middle grade and young adult) is not eligible.

 - There are no restrictions on the nationality or residency of the author.

 - The author must be living at the time the book is submitted.